Calculating in situ diversification and historical dispersal

 # ancestral reconstruction

-load(file = system.file("extdata", "resDEC_akodon.RData", package = "Herodotools")) It is worth to note that the procedures described here can be adapted to work with any model of ancestral area reconstruction from BioGeoBEARS (other than DEC), but for sake of simplicity we decided to use only the DEC model.
+load(file = system.file("extdata", "resDEC_akodon.RData", package = "Herodotools")) It is worth noting that the procedures described here can be adapted to work with any ancestral area reconstruction model implemented in BioGeoBEARS (other than DEC); however, for the sake of simplicity, we chose to use only the DEC model.

 Once we have data on present-day occurrence of species, a